Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Example-CloudDatabase.md

 * `loadData`: This command is used to create the schema
 * `JDBC`: These infos are used to configure YCSB

+Please make sure to adjust this to the cloud service you want to benchmark.

 ### Preparation of YCSB